 - Add a personal Note to Buyer.

-- Add a tracking number, if one was provided by your delivery carrier.
+- Add a tracking number, if one was provided by your delivery company.

 You can include a tracking number when you mark an order complete.